 The maritime industry partners to fight corruption

-Maersk Line and Maersk Tankers are active members of the Maritime Anti-Corruption Network (MACN), a global business network working for a maritime industry free of all types of corruption.
+Maersk Line is an active member of the Maritime Anti-Corruption Network (MACN), a global business network working for a maritime industry free of all types of corruption.
 MACN supports a pilot project in Nigeria run together with local authorities and the United Nations Development Programme (UNDP).
 The aim is to identify and address vulnerable elements in vessel port call processes where corruption is prone to take place.

 This includes improving and harmonising public officials’ port clearance procedures.
 A new complaint mechanism enables companies to file a complaint when faced with improper demands from government officials.
 Anti-corruption training of selected officials was conducted, and anti-corruption policies have been developed for all relevant agencies.